iitmotorsports/IIT-SAE-ECU/README.md

 Software
 -----

-This project assumes you installed the following.
+This project assumes you installed the latest version of the following.

 - [VSCode](https://code.visualstudio.com/)
   - This template is based around VSCode